UMAprotocol/UMIPs/UMIPs/umip-179.md

 ### V3FundsDeposited
 The `V3FundsDeposited` event emits the unique `V3RelayData` for an individual deposit.
 No additional fields are defined.
 Consumers of this event should append the `originChainId` in order to avoid unintentioanlly mixing events from different chains.

+Note:
+- The `V3FundsDeposited` `outputToken` is not required to be a known HubPool `l1Token`.
+In-protocol arbitrary token swaps are technically supported by Across v3.

 ### RequestedSpeedUpV3Deposit
 The `RequestedSpeedUpV3Deposit` emits specifies the following fields:
 | Name | Type | Description |